unityconstruct/CtrlrXY/README.md

 Changelog
 ---------

+#### Version 5.6.27
+*  uiPanelViewPortBackgroundColour property added in the global properties to change the background color of the ViewPort, parent of the Panel canvas.

 #### Version 5.6.26
 *  setChangeNotificationOnlyOnRelease added in the component section for all types of sliders.
 When enabled, it sends the Value only when the mouse button is released.